Life imprisonment in Germany: Notable cases of life imprisonment

 In the case of the Red Army Faction terrorist Christian Klar, the parole court ordered a deferment of at least 11 years (making his sentence a minimum of 26 years) before he again became eligible for parole.
 Such a long length was due to his involvement in multiple killings, lack of remorse, and his affiliation with a terrorist group.

 In another case, a court ruled the defendant had to serve at least 38 years in prison for the murder of five people.
 He was incarcerated beyond the required 38 years after it was determined he was a danger to society.
 Such a ruling mandates continued imprisonment de jure, as being safe toward society is required to be paroled from a life sentence (§ 57a I Nr.
 3 StGB in conjunction with § 57 I Nr.
 2 StGB).
 However, the case was appealed to the German Constitutional Court (BVerfG, Judgment from 29.11.2011 - 2 BvR 1758/10), which held that the decision to hold the prisoner beyond the original 38 years was unconstitutional for case-specific reasons.

 One of the most prominent "long termers" has been Heinrich Pommerenke, who in total had served 49 years, from 1959 until his death in 2008, for mass murder and rape.
-Currently (May 2014), the record is held by Hans-Georg Neumann who was sentenced to life in prison in 1963 for murdering a pair of lovers and completed 52 years (including pretrial detention) in prison in 2014.
+As of 2023, the record is held by Hans-Georg Neumann who was sentenced to life in prison in 1963 for murdering a pair of lovers and completed 59 years (including pretrial detention) in prison until his release was ordered in 2021.